 Summary and Schedule

 This course teaches researchers how to document their software effectively, making it accessible and understandable to others.
 Well-documented software promotes reproducibility, maintainability, and increased research impact through wider adoption and citation.
-It covers topics such as writing readable code and usage instructions.
+The episodes in this module cover topics such as writing readable code and providing usage instructions.

 Course summary